ASharpPen/Valheim.SpawnThat/src/SpawnThat.Docs/file-configs/1.1.0/mod-specific/creature-level-and-loot-control.md

 # World Spawner Options

-Mod-specific configs can be added to each world spawner as `[WorldSpawner.Index.CreatureLevelAndLootControl]`
+Mod-specific configs can be added to each world spawner as `[WorldSpawner.ID.CreatureLevelAndLootControl]`

 Example of a world spawner template, for a boar that will spawn with a fire infusion, when the CLLC world level is high enough.